 When Alexandra Bolen was pregnant earlier this year, she connected online with other moms, several of whom were pregnant after suffering a loss during a previous pregnancy.
 That's when Bolen first heard the term "rainbow baby," and it's when she decided to use her skills as a photographer to pay tribute to these mothers and help them share their stories.

-So what is a rainbow baby?
 A rainbow baby is a child born to a mother who has suffered a miscarriage or stillbirth in a previous pregnancy.
 For many grieving mothers, this baby is the light that comes after the tragedy of losing a baby — just like a rainbow.

 Bolen recruited six of these mothers to help her with her photographic tribute to rainbow babies and their mothers.